BryJamin/WickedWizard/README.md

 - Change animation so it is easier to queue animations such as the firing animation.
 - Out of Combat component
 - Potential bug with room transition animation on wide rooms.
 Sliver of old room may be visible (Fixed for now but I dislike the implimentation due to the size of the class)
+- Make a grapple a tap not a touchdown
+- Parent Component on death should also kill the child component